Kristin J. Forbes

 MIT Sloan School of Management 100 Main Street, Room E62-416 Cambridge, MA 02142 USA Work Phone: (617) 253-8996 Fax: (617) 452-3172 Email: firstname.lastname@example.org Web Page: http://web.mit.edu/~kjforbes/www Assistant: Sumaiya Rahman Phone: 617-253-6679 Fax: 617-452-3172 Email: email@example.com

 Kristin Forbes is the Jerome and Dorothy Lemelson Professor of Management and Global Economics at MIT’s Sloan School of Management.
 In 2014 she also became an External Member of the Monetary Policy Committee for the Bank of England.
-This dual role continues her tradition of using her academic background to inform her role in senior policy positions.
+This dual role continues her tradition of combining academics with senior policy positions.
 From 2003 to 2005 Forbes served as a Member of the White House’s Council of Economic Advisers (where she was the youngest person to ever hold this position).
 From 2001-2002 she worked in the U.S. Treasury Department as the Deputy Assistant Secretary of Quantitative Policy Analysis, Latin American and Caribbean Nations.
 She also was a Member of the Governor’s Council of Economic Advisers for the State of Massachusetts from 2009-2014.

-She was recently honored as one of the top 25 economists under the age of 45 who are “shaping how we think about the global economy” (by Finance & Development, 2014).
+Forbes was recently honored as one of the top 25 economists under the age of 45 who are “shaping how we think about the global economy” (by Finance & Development, 2014).
 She was also named as a "Young Global Leader" as part of the World Economic Forum at Davos.
-She is a research associate at the NBER, a member of the Bellagio Group and Council on Foreign Relations, and on the Academic Advisory Board for the Peterson Institute for International Economics.
+She is currently a research associate at the NBER and a member of the Bellagio Group and Council on Foreign Relations.

-Expertise: International Finance, International Economics, Macroeconomics, Contagion, Financial Crises, Capital Flows, Capital Controls, Macroprudential Regulation.
+Expertise: International Finance, International Economics, Macroeconomics, Contagion, Financial Crises, Capital Flows, Exchange Rates, Capital Controls, Macroprudential Regulation.

 Click here for a full Curriculum Vitae.